Overlord: Obligations

 The overlord was bound to protect his tenant, a valuable right for the latter in the days before the existence of police forces and universal access to royal justice, and when armed bands of robbers roamed the countryside.
 This protection extended also to sheltering his tenant from the arbitrary and predatory acts of other powerful local magnates.

 Modern vestiges

 In the language of English law of landlord and tenant the concept of the feudal overlord persists.
 Furthermore, in England today in the case of a land-owner dying intestate and without legal heirs, just as in the feudal age, his estate effectively escheats and reverts to the overlord, but in the form of the paramount lord, The Crown, and is disposed of by the Crown Estate.
-In Cornwall today land is still in theory held from the Duke of Cornwall as lord paramount.
-In the case of English land escheating situated within the Duchy of Lancaster or the Duchy of Cornwall, it reverts to the overlords the Duke of Lancaster (the monarch) and the Duke of Cornwall (the monarch's eldest son), possibly the only two surviving quasi-paramount feudal lords surviving in England other than the monarch.
+In Cornwall today, land is still in theory held from the duke of Cornwall as lord paramount.
+In the case of English land escheating situated within the Duchy of Lancaster or the Duchy of Cornwall, it reverts to the overlords the duke of Lancaster (the monarch) and the duke of Cornwall (the monarch's eldest son).